wangby511/System-Design-Architecture-and-Infra/design-common.md

 The load balancer can be **A single point of failure**.
 To overcome this, we should have **a second, standby load balancer** which can take over the first failure one in the event the main load balancer fails.
 This is called [mirrored pair](https://www.loadbalancer.org/blog/easiest-way-to-reduce-downtime-avoiding-a-single-point-of-failure/) which gives us an extra layer of **redundancy** and protection against downtime.
 Or we call `active and passive`.

-Difference with API Gateway: An API gateway connects micro-services or different API calls, while load balancers redirect multiple instances of the same microservice components or the same API call as they scale out to different machines.
+Difference with API Gateway: An API gateway connects micro-services or different API calls, it also handle all of the interpretations and protocols that occur between various pieces of software.
+While load balancers redirect multiple instances of the same microservice components or the same API call as they scale out to different machines.

 ### Message Queues